Scotts Bluff County Election results still being counted

 Voters had six candidates to choose amongst for three seats on the Scottsbluff City council this November.
 As the polls closed late Tuesday, voters elected to retain some incumbents and bring in new faces, as well.

 On the ballot, voters considered incumbents Jeanne McKerrigan and Nathan Green and challengers Chris Miller, Betsy Vidlak, Matt Salomon and Eugene Batt.
-The field of candidates was narrowed from nine to six during the primary election on May 11, unseating incumbent Selina Lerma from the primary election.
+The field of candidates was narrowed from nine to six during the primary election on May 11.

 In Scottsbluff, citizens vote for the five members of the city council, and the council members vote among themselves to appoint a mayor and vice mayor.
 Jeanne McKerrigan and Jordan Colwell currently fill those roles.